Rishab25276/SLA-DASHBOARD/V10_COMPLETE_FIX_AND_BRAND_UPDATE.md

 ---

-### 7. ✅ Background Colors Update (COMPLETED)
+### 7. ✅ Sidebar Header Background Update (COMPLETED)
-**Requested Change:** Update dashboard background colors to match and complement the TAGGD logo's color scheme (dark gray/charcoal with orange accent).
+**Requested Change:** Update the background where the TAGGD logo is embedded (sidebar header only) to match the logo's color scheme.

 **Logo Color Analysis:**
 - Background: Dark gray/charcoal (#2a2a2a, #3a3a3a)